What’s next in impeachment: Judiciary Committ... | Taiwan News

 HOUSE FLOOR VOTE

-The Judiciary panel could take several days to debate the articles and then vote on them — sending impeachment to the House floor, where they could immediately be called up for consideration.
-Debate on impeachment would be handled similarly to any other bill or resolution.
+The Judiciary panel could take several days to debate the articles and then vote on them.
+If sent to the House floor, the articles could immediately be called up for consideration and would be handled similarly to any other bill or resolution.

-If articles of impeachment reach the House floor, Democrats will be looking to peel off Republicans to make the vote bipartisan.
-So far, however, it appears few, if any, Republicans will break ranks.
-Not a single Republican backed the resolution launching the impeachment hearings.
+If articles of impeachment reach the House floor, Democrats would be looking to peel off Republicans to make the vote bipartisan.
+So far, however, it appears few, if any, Republicans would break ranks.

 Once an impeachment vote is done, Democrats would appoint impeachment managers for a Senate trial.